How I practice

 It’s important to know that your insurance coverage is ultimately your responsibility.
 While I do my best to help prevent unexpected charges, there’s only so much I can anticipate without your active participation.
 To avoid surprises, I strongly recommend contacting your insurance company before your first visit to confirm whether naturopathic care is covered under your plan.

-Most Heart Spring Health services are covered by insurance, but some plans specifically exclude naturopathic care, and for certain insurers we may be considered out-of-network.
+Most of my services are covered by insurance, but some plans specifically exclude naturopathic care, and for certain insurers we may be considered out-of-network.

 Typical visit codes I may use include: